siddharth-stn/react-book/react_readme.md

         - "browserslist": {"last 2 chrome versions"}
       - there is a website https://browsersl.ist/ which is helpful to set browserslist
       - browserslist works when build is used

+- # How to import react Hooks into your file

+  - import {useState, useEffect} from 'react' (/_ they are named export _/)
+  - hooks can only be used inside a functional component

 - # How to make routes?